ciesiolka/abc2svg-chisel/README.md

 use this
 <a href="javascript:(function(){var%20s,n=3,d=document,b=d.body;d.head.innerHTML='&lt;style&gt;\nsvg{display:block};@media print{body{margin:0;padding:0;border:0}.nop{display:none}}\n&lt;/style&gt;';b.innerHTML='\n%25abc-2.2%25%3c!--\n'+b.textContent+'%25--%3e\n';function%20f(u){s=d.createElement('script');s.src='http://moinejf.free.fr/js/'+u;s.onload=function(){if(--n==0)dom_loaded()};d.head.appendChild(s)};f('abcweb1-1.js');f('snd-1.js')})()"
 title="Copy me">second bookmarklet</a>.
 The browser will list the titles of the tunes.
-Click on one of the titles to view the music representation.
+Clicking on a title displays the tune.
 Playing and printing work in the same manner as above.
 The generated pages contain a yellow menu in the top right corner which permits you to return to the tune list or to modify the music.
 With this last option,